fburic/spark-on-slurm/README.md

 In the Jupyter environment there will be a (pre-)defined Spark context (called `spark`) available.

-**Note:**
-Please edit the script to add any relevant Slurm modules and activate the needed conda environment.

 ### Spark initialization on the cluster